Return to Home Page

 Pinnacle near summit:

-After a quick bite to eat, I returned to the col between Beinn Dearg Mor and Beinn Dearg Bheag and then descended into Coire Toll an Lochain.
+After a quick bite to eat, I returned to the col between Beinn Dearg Mor and Beinn Dearg Bheag before descending into Coire Toll an Lochain.

 Approaching Loch Toll an Lochain: